Skip to Main Content

 • In active individuals, the recommended treatment for an ACL tear is typically surgical reconstruction.
 Current techniques have achieved well over 90 percent success in restoring stability to the knee.
 The current standard of care is to reconstruct the ligament with another piece of tissue because studies have shown a high failure rate with repair of the torn ligament itself.

 The surgeons at Virginia Mason Franciscan Health have extensive experience in the use of all the currently used tissues for ACL replacement.
-These include the patient's own tissue, including patellar tendon grafts, hamstring grafts or quadriceps tendon grafts.
+These include the patient's own tissue, including patellar tendon grafts, hamstring grafts, or quadriceps tendon grafts.
 Our surgeons also have extensive experience using transplant tissue, which avoids the need to remove portions of the patient's own normal tissue.
 Your surgeon will thoroughly discuss the pros and cons of each graft option and determine with you the best graft for your knee.

 • Yes, after an extensive rehabilitation program, which begins two days after surgery with early strengthening and weight-bearing exercises.
 It's a critical part of recovery to fully participate in a guided rehabilitation program that incrementally increases strength and activity.
 Regaining control and strength in the knee is critical in preventing reinjuring the knee when returning to sports.
 Patients are advised to protect the graft from aggressive sports activities for six to eight months after reconstruction.
 No matter how quickly you recover from surgery, the graft is undergoing a remodeling process that weakens it.
 It gradually regains strength over six to eight months.
 Returning to sports prior to this time increases the risk of rupturing the graft.